-The Adidas Adizero soccer ankle brace features a reinforced lateral protection design to help prevent ankle sprains that result from rolling your ankle.
+The Adidas Adizero soccer ankle brace features a reinforced lateral protection design to help prevent rolling your ankle.
 The top strap is a traditional hook-and-loop closure, and we like how thin the strap itself is, as this minimizes the amount of material that is involved in the brace, promoting a more natural feel while on the pitch.

 Adidas claims that this brace is 3x stronger than traditional athletic tape, but you still need a nice tight fit in order to ensure maximum protection.
 One underrated feature of this soccer ankle brace is the anti-slip friction zones to prevent the brace from sliding around in areas where there is potentially lots of movement between the foot and the material.
 It's also made with moisture-wicking and odor-resistant fabric, which has basically become standard recently, but it's still a nice characteristic.

 Overall, this is an excellent ankle brace for soccer players or anyone else who needs something that can fit well under their shoe without being overly restrictive.
 On that note, this brace is not meant to be worn following a severe ankle injury, such as a sever ankle sprain.
 It offers more protection than a standard compression sock, but lace-up ankle braces, and definitely ankle braces with rigid bilateral hinges, offer more protection suitable for more severe ankle injuries.